laravel test factories

 }

 Minimal setup.
 Explicit state.
-Zero ambiguity about what’s being tested.
-This is the target.
+Zero ambiguity about what is being tested.

 Summary

-• Use static return types on state methods
+• Use : static return types on all state methods

-• Apply ->unique() to any field with a uniqueness constraint
+• Apply ->unique() to any field with a database-level uniqueness constraint

-• Use sequences for deterministic variation in sort/filter tests
+• Use Sequence for deterministic variation in sort, filter, and aggregation tests

-• Prefer make() over create() wherever persistence isn’t needed
+• Prefer make() over create() wherever persistence is not required

 • Use LazilyRefreshDatabase in large suites

-• Never embed business logic in a factory state
+• Never embed business logic inside a factory state

-The cost of getting this wrong is a test suite that slowly becomes a tax on your team instead of an asset.
-Invest in the factory layer early, and it will hold up as your domain grows.
+The cost of getting this wrong is a test suite that slowly becomes a tax on your team.
+Invest in the factory layer early.
+It will hold up as your domain and your AI feature set grow together.

 For the full official reference, see the Laravel Eloquent Factories documentation.